helm/chartmuseum/README.md

 #### Just generating index.yaml
 You can specify the `--gen-index` option if you only wish to use _ChartMuseum_ to generate your index.yaml file.
 Note that this will only work with `--depth=0`.

 The contents of index.yaml will be printed to stdout and the program will exit.
-This is useful if you are satisfied with your current Helm CI/CD process and/or don't want to monitor another webservice.
+This is useful if you are satisfied with your current Helm CI/CD process and/or don't want to monitor another web service.

 #### Other CLI options
 - `--log-json` - output structured logs as json